 - Intense physical movement.
 Even 2 minutes of jumping jacks, burpees, or sprinting in place.

-The Permission to Rest
+The permission to rest

 A few high-impact changes: